animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name} automatically creates beans for all {data-store-name} Regions defined in `cache.xml` that have not been explicitly added to the Spring container with explicit `<gfe:lookup-region>` bean declarations.
+Spring Data for GemFire automatically creates beans for all GemFire Regions defined in `cache.xml` that have not been explicitly added to the Spring container with explicit `<gfe:lookup-region>` bean declarations.